Skip to main content

 CSRF

-The CSRF middleware provides protection against Cross-Site Request Forgery attacks.
-It validates tokens on unsafe HTTP methods (POST, PUT, DELETE, etc.) and returns 403 Forbidden if an attack is detected.
+The CSRF middleware protects against Cross-Site Request Forgery attacks by validating tokens on unsafe HTTP methods such as POST, PUT, and DELETE.
+It responds with 403 Forbidden when validation fails.

 Table of Contents